Information About Revision Eye Lift Surgery in New York, NY with Dr. Andrew Jacono

 What Is a Revision Eye Lift?

 Sometimes, eye lift surgery does not go as planned.
-The lids may still appear wrinkled, swollen, and even asymmetrical.
-In these cases, surgeons may perform a revision blepharoplasty procedure.
-Revision surgery requires knowledge of specialized techniques, but it can restore natural beauty to the eyes.
+Botched upper eyelid surgery may leave the lids appearing wrinkled, swollen, and even asymmetrical.
+In these cases, surgeons may perform a revision blepharoplasty procedure (eyelid correction surgery).
+Blepharoplasty revision surgery requires knowledge of specialized techniques, but it can restore natural beauty to the eyes.

-Dr. Jacono has extensive experience in reconstructive eyelid treatments and specializes in revision blepharoplasty surgery.
+Dr. Jacono has extensive experience in reconstructive eyelid treatments and specializes in revision eyelid surgery–he’s a blepharoplasty revision specialist.
 The eyelid’s tissues are very delicate and can be difficult to treat, so revision blepharoplasty must be performed with extreme precision.

 There are two types of revision blepharoplasty.
 The first technique fixes under-correction, which is when extra eyelid skin and fat are left behind.
 The second technique is performed when too much skin and fat are removed, making the eyes look sunken.
 This procedure aims to restore volume to the eyes.

 Dr. Jacono is a master at facial revision surgery and is considered one of the best revision eye lift surgeons.
-His outcomes are consistently outstanding.
+His outcomes are consistently outstanding, even in cases of botched double eyelid surgery.

 What Causes Eyelid Ptosis?